EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #> 2 rsq     standard    0.913    10 0.00189 Preprocessor1_Model1
 ```

-The best value for RMSE at 14.3 shows us that using lemmatization can have a significant benefit for model performance, compared to 15.9 from fitting a non-lemmatized linear SVM model in Section \@ref(firstregressionevaluation).
+The best value for RMSE at 14.3 shows us that using lemmatization\index{lemma} can have a significant benefit for model performance, compared to 15.9 from fitting a non-lemmatized linear SVM model in Section \@ref(firstregressionevaluation).
 The best model using lemmatization is better than the best model without.
-However, this comes at a cost of much slower training because of the procedure involved in identifying lemmas; adding `step_lemma()` to our preprocessing increases the overall time to train the workflow by over tenfold.
+However, this comes at a cost of much slower training because of the procedure involved in identifying lemmas; adding `step_lemma()` to our preprocessing increases the overall time to train the workflow by over tenfold.\index{computational speed}

 <div class="rmdnote">
 <p>We can use <code>engine = "spacyr"</code> to assign part-of-speech tags to the tokens during tokenization, and this information can be used in various useful ways in text modeling.
 One approach is to filter tokens to only retain a certain part-of-speech, like nouns.
 An example of how to do this is illustrated in this <a href="https://www.hvitfeldt.me/blog/tidytuesday-pos-textrecipes-the-office/"><strong>textrecipes</strong> blogpost</a> and can be performed with <code>step_pos_filter()</code>.</p>
 </div>
+\index{part of speech}

 ## Case study: feature hashing

-The models we have created so far have used tokenization (Chapter \@ref(tokenization)) to split apart text data into tokens that are meaningful to us as human beings (words, bigrams) and then weighted these tokens by simple counts with word frequencies or weighted counts with tf-idf.
+The models we have created so far have used tokenization (Chapter \@ref(tokenization)) to split apart text data into tokens that are meaningful to us as human beings (words, bigrams) and then weighted these tokens by simple counts with word frequencies or weighted counts with tf-idf.\index{tf-idf}
 A problem with these methods is that the output space can be vast and dynamic.
 We have limited ourselves to 1000 tokens so far in this chapter, but we could easily have more than 10,000 features in our training set.
 We may run into computational problems with memory or long processing times; deciding how many tokens to include can become a trade-off between computational time and information.